tarurata/removeYouTubeHistory/README.md

 ## ⚠️ Disclaimer

 This extension is for personal use to manage your own YouTube history.
 Please use responsibly and in accordance with YouTube's Terms of Service.
 The extension only removes content from your own history and does not affect other users.

-## 🆘 Support

-If you encounter any issues or have questions:
-1. Check the troubleshooting section above
-2. Look at the browser console for error messages
-3. Open an issue on GitHub with detailed information about the problem

 ---